 Fast foward to today and the constant evolution of the company’s core products has led to the Time range of bikes, pedals, shoes and clothing becoming an exclusive brand.
 Aspects remain reassuringly familiar, the frames are still produced to the same methods and standards, the shoes still offer sublime comfort and performance.
 Read the recent Osmos 15 review in Road.CC here.

-The latest Time XPRO 15 pedals bring the Time pedal system to the pinnacle of pedal technology.
+The latest XPRO 15 pedals bring their pedal system to the pinnacle of pedal technology.
 Ceramic bearings combine with cutting edge materials (hollow titanium axle and carbon body) to produce pedals weighing only 87 grams per side.

 Check out our Time products here.